osipoff07/inner_notification/README.md

     }
 }
 ```
-For sending notification you need create NotificationSender, configure it and call method send():
+For sending notification you need to create NotificationSender, configure it and call method __send()__.
+Example:
 ```java
 NotificationSender("You have new message", Intent(context, ChatActivity::class.java))
     .setImage(R.drawable.image)